Learn how to do this as well as 3 active and passive decompression exercises by continuing to read on below!

 WHAT TYPE OF SPINAL DECOMPRESSION IS BEST?

 Most people benefit from specific, directional decompression of the back rather than general traction.
-For example, if you have any kind of joint issues: SI joint, facet joint, spondylolisthesis, or spondylosis (caused from hyperlordosis) you have an overabundance of spinal extension and will benefit more from focusing on decompressing the joints using flexion movements.
+For example, if you have any kind of joint issues: SI joint, facet joint, spondylolisthesis, or spondylosis (caused from hyperlordosis) you have an overabundance of spinal extension and will benefit more from focusing on decompressing the joints using spinal flexion movements.

-On the flip side, if you have disc issues; bulge, herniation, past laminectomy, annular tears, or a flattened lumbar spine, you have a flexion misalignment and will do best by decompressing the discs using more extension movements.
+On the flip side, if you have disc issues; bulge, herniation, past laminectomy, annular tears, or a flattened lumbar spine, you have a flexion misalignment and will do best by decompressing the discs using more spinal extension movements.

 THE 2 TYPES OF DECOMPRESSION